 Look closely and understand this: You can believe that black lives matter without supporting BLM.
 You can be against racism without supporting BLM.
 You can be against violence without supporting BLM.

 If you woke up tomorrow morning with African-style dark skin and the choice to live any place and time from the year 1 to the present 2020, where and when would you pick?
 I think it's an easy choice, 2019 in the United States of America.
 Why America?
 The black-government countries tend to be corrupt and poor while the non-black countries are far less tolerant of racial differences than ours.
 Why now?
 Up through the early 2000s there was more comfort in overt "separate-but-equal" discrimination everywhere from schools to bathrooms and water fountains.
 There are too many stories about "Good Old Boys" taking their frustrations out on black people (they used a different word) in our history, and I believe that didn't really go away until recently.
-(It may not be 100% gone, but there's a lot less of that kind of violence than a few decades or even years ago.)
+(It may not be 100% gone, but there's a lot less of that kind of violence than a few decades or even a few years ago.)

 Why 2019 over 2016?
 I look at the stereotype of poor-family black kids, nineteen years old, no high-school diploma, out there trying to make it.
 What were their chances in the past?
 There were no jobs, only dealing drugs, selling sex, stealing stuff, and trying to stay out of prison.
 I realize that's a stereotype, but how far from truth is it?